Apply to Face Blog

 • Preheat the oven to 180 C/ 350 F/ Gas Mark 4

-• Empty out into an 8 " square ,or equivalent, lined loose bottomed tin and using a spoon gently press the dough evenly into the tin and smooth it off.
+• Using your fingers and then a spoon gently press the dough evenly into the tin and smooth it off.

 • Let the shortbread cool a little in the tin before marking out your slices.
 Wait until it is fully cool before moving to your serving plate and falling upon them.